Bob Scrabis (basketball): College career

-The March 17, 1989 Georgetown vs. Princeton men's basketball game was a first-round game in the 1989 NCAA Division I men's basketball tournament that pitted the #1 seed Georgetown Hoyas against the #16 seed Princeton Tigers.
-The closeness of the game is said to have been the reason that lesser automatic bid teams were not cut from the NCAA Division I men's basketball tournament.
+The March 17, 1989 Georgetown vs. Princeton men's basketball game was a first-round game in the 1989 NCAA Division I men's basketball tournament that pitted the number 1 seed Georgetown Hoyas against the number 16 seed Princeton Tigers.
 Scrabis took the first of two shots in the closing seconds of the game that were blocked by Alonzo Mourning to preserve a 50–49 margin of victory for Georgetown.
 He rebounded a missed free throw with 23 seconds remaining.
 Then, his three point shot was blocked with 8 seconds left.
 With 15 points, he was Princeton's high scorer in the game.
-Because of his role in preserving the invitations for lesser automatic bids Bleacher Report describes Scrabis as "the face of Cinderella".
+Because of his role in preserving NCAA Division I men's basketball tournament invitations for lesser automatic bids, Bleacher Report described Scrabis as "the face of Cinderella".

 Scrabis was an All-Ivy first team selection in 1988 and 1989 and earned Ivy League Men's Basketball Player of the Year in 1989.
 He ended his career as Princeton's 4th leading scorer (behind Bill Bradley, Pete Campbell and Craig Robinson).
 He played forward for Princeton.
+As a senior he served as captain of the 1988–89 Princeton Tigers men's basketball team.

-Career
+Professional career

 In October 1989, following his basketball career he was invited to the training camp at Princeton's Jadwin Gym for the New Jersey Nets of the National Basketball Association by Willis Reed, but he was released after 9 days.
 He retired from basketball and eventually went into finance.